R packages used in this section── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 4 1996 愛知 aichi 1 0 4 7 共産 岩中… female IWAN… 0

-5 1996 愛知 aichi 1 0 5 7 文化フ… 伊東… female ITO,… 0
+5 1996 愛知 aichi 1 0 5 7 文化… 伊東… female ITO,… 0

 6 1996 愛知 aichi 1 0 6 7 国民党 山田浩 male YAMA… 0

-# … with 10 more variables: age <dbl>, exp <dbl>, status <dbl>, vote <dbl>,
+# ℹ 10 more variables: age <dbl>, exp <dbl>, status <dbl>, vote <dbl>,

 # voteshare <dbl>, eligible <dbl>, turnout <dbl>, seshu_dummy <dbl>,

-# jiban_seshu <chr>, nojiban_seshu <chr>, and abbreviated variable name
+# jiban_seshu <chr>, nojiban_seshu <chr>

-read.csv()
+read.csv() and

-is a R base
+read_csv() ・read.csv() is a R base

 command

-is a R command you can use only after you
+・read_csv() is a R command you can use only after you

-} which is included in
+finish loading package {readr} which is included in

-・You can use read.csv()
+・You can use read.csv() and read_csv() when

 you read a csv file

-・Both work fine, but using read_csv()
+・Both work fine, but using read_csv() is way faster and

 reliable especially when you read a big data